-Despite the fact that so many people agree that child abuse and neglect is a devastating problem there is little money available for programs that engage families before a child is harmed.
+Despite the fact that so many people agree that child abuse and neglect is a devastating problem there is little money available for parenting programs that engage a family before a child is harmed.
 Our federal and state governments will never fully fund prevention efforts and the funding they do provide is often tenuous and temporary.
-If we want to significantly reduce the abuse and neglect that occurs in Calhoun County we must develop our own source of funding for our local programs.
+If we want to significantly reduce the abuse and neglect that children in Calhoun County experience we must develop our own source of funding for our local programs.
 A need for local support for prevention programs will always exist.

 $250 Family & Children's Services - 2000